-Emerging from its turbulent history, East Timor, an island located off the coast of northern Australia, is one of the world’s youngest independent nations.
+Emerging from its turbulent history, East Timor, an island north of Australia, is one of the world’s youngest independent nations.
 While the country rejoices in its newfound freedom, it also faces serious environmental challenges.